byte-glass/tickle/readme.md

 ## one card lowball

-see a.py
+see b.py

 ## next steps
+ - finishing touches to collector
+ - nn model

+## latest
+ - b.py -- improved version of a.py
  - collect representation of state and outcomes of valid actions

-## latest
- - phi: choose valid action (i.e. taking account of which player is to act next) given state and expected payoff as a function of (a representation of) that state
- - rho: represent state as a vector
- - run game and collect state and outcomes on the way back up the tree i.e. after recursive calls

 #### end